ucl-tspptis/TS-PPTIS/README.md

 # TS-PPTIS

-New implementation of TS-PPTIS working with Gromacs 5.X and Plumed 2.X
+New implementation of TS-PPTIS for Gromacs 5.X and Plumed 2.X Based on scripts by G. Saladino and J. Juraszek @2014-2016

+For Reference, see
+Juraszek J, Saladino G, van Erp TS, and Gervasio FL, "Efficient numerical reconstruction of protein folding kinetics with partial path sampling and pathlike variables."
+Phys Rev Lett.
+2013 Mar 8;110(10):108106.